gkapfham/codepalousa2021-presentation-tada/slides.md

   }
 </style>

-- *Annotations* : assign types to functions accepting arguments
+- Provides a clear means by which to compare functions
-- *Productivity* : types aid in the creation of the interface
+- Does not depend on the hardware or software configuration
-- *Checking* : confirm that inputs match expected types
+- Yet, often requires precise mathematical reasoning skills

 </div>